Lock - OttoLock

-Sometimes you just need to stop a ne’er-do-well with no impulse control who’d hop on your bike while you’re getting coffee or something, and off he goes.
-You can disengage your front wheel from the dropouts and drop your chain so it lays slack, and that combo will probably befuddle a baddy.
-You can, as we have, locked your bike with a John’s Irish strap, buckled and tied complicatedly so as to make it hard to undo.
-All those are great ideas to keep in mind and use when you don’t have an Otto lock—the lock that sounds like it was named after the Founder’s Dog.
+Or you can, as we have, lock your bike with a John’s Irish strap, buckled and tied complicatedly so as to make it a slow hassle to undo.
+All those are great ideas to keep in mind and use when you don’t have the lock that sounds like it was named after the Founder’s Dog.

-It’s a Zip-Tie made with five layers of Kevlar and three of steel, all covered with a rubbery plastic.
-Nobody’s wayward child is going to saw or cut through it with non-electric hand tools.
-It's the world’s best lock for befuddling dummies and grab-and-go goons.
+Otto is a Zip-Tie made with five layers of Kevlar and three of steel, all covered with a rubbery plastic.
+It's light and compact.